RobinTheHood/modified-stripe/README.md

 1. The MMLC also links or copies the files from `.../Modules/robinthehood/stripe/src-mmlc/...` to `SHOP-ROOT/vendor-mmlc/robinthehood/stripe/...`.

-1. Whenever you create or delete a new file within the module, you must accept the changes in the MMLC browser interface.
+**NOTE:** Whenever you create or delete a new file within the module, you must accept the changes in the MMLC browser interface.
 This ensures that the file is correctly linked or copied to your shop.

 By following these steps, you will have a fully set up development environment for working with the Stripe module and the Modified Module Loader Client (MMLC).